PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-12 05:43:23
+Last updated: 2024-04-12 05:43:56
-Random Quote: There is no stronger bond than that of the family you choose. - Miguel Angel Felix Gallardo
+Random Quote: I just want to stand on top of the Wall and piss off the edge of the world.  -  Tyrion Lannister